avalentino/fmtcheck/README.rst

     executables), reformat according to clang-format standards.

     positional arguments:
-      PATH                  root of the source tree to scan (default: None)
+      PATH                  root of the source tree to scan

     optional arguments:
       -h, --help            show this help message and exit